 Rise has updated our COVID-19 safety precautions following new health guidance.

-- Beginning Monday, August 9, 2021, masks are once again required for all persons served, team members and guests at all Rise locations, including on Rise transportation.
+- Masks are required for all persons served, team members and guests at all Rise locations, including on Rise transportation.

 - This requirement is for everyone, including those are fully vaccinated.

 - People who cannot wear a mask due to their disability should speak with their Rise staff member to determine necessary and appropriate accommodations.

 - People served who are working at community sites or out in the community must follow the masking guidelines of the business or location.